AGarciaCast/AGarciaCast.github.io/content/post/relaxed/index.md

 ---
-title: "Applications of TopoX to Equivariant Topological Networks"
+title: "Effect of equivariance on training dynamics"
 date: "2024-09-01"
 summary: "🔍 Searching for the Best Framework for GDL+TDL Methods?
 Look no further!
 This blog post reveals how the TopoX suite boosts modularity and optimizes time and memory usage for methods like Equivariant Simplicial Complexes 🚀"
 tags: